Negative Equity: What Does It Mean In Real Estate?

 Declining Housing Market

-This is one of the most common reasons homeowners experience negative equity.
-They may purchase a home or borrow against it when the market is at its peak and then the market drops dramatically, sending home values plummeting.
+This is the most common reason for negative equity.
+If you buy a home or borrow against it when the market is at its peak, a decline in home values can result in negative equity.

 Educate yourself on market predictions and stay updated on where it is and where it’s predicted to go.
-Get your information from multiple, trusted sources, including real estate professionals.
-If the market does dip, don’t freak out.
+Get information from trusted sources, including real estate professionals.
+If the market does dip, don’t panic.
 There are some actions you can take that we’ll mention later in this article.

 Poor Home Condition

-The value of a home relies, in part, on its condition.
-If you allow your home to fall into disrepair, its value will decline.
-Make sure you maintain your home, make repairs as soon as there is an issue and even make improvements when you are able.
+The value of a home relies in part on its condition.
+If your home falls into disrepair, its value will decline.
+Make sure you maintain your home, make repairs as soon as there is an issue, and even make improvements when you can.

 Small Down Payment

-The more money you put down on a home, the more equity you’ll have from the get-go, which can protect you from market dips.
-If you take out a loan with little or no money down and the market drops soon after you purchase, you’ll almost immediately have negative equity because you didn’t have much, if any, in it before.
-Take the time to save up for a larger down payment or consider more affordable properties.
+The more money you put down on a home, the more equity you’ll have from the start, which can protect you from negative equity if your home loses value.
+If you take out a loan with little or no money down and the market drops soon after you purchase, you’ll almost immediately have negative equity.
+Take the time to save for a larger down payment or consider more affordable properties.

-If you have negative equity from a drop in the market, you could continue to make monthly payments as normal and wait it out.
-Typically, the market will go back up eventually; you’ll just need to decide if you’re willing to wait and for how long.
+If you have negative equity from a drop in the market, you could continue to make monthly payments as usual and wait it out.
+Typically, home values will increase over time.
+You’ll just need to decide if you’re willing to wait and for how long.

 2. Make Extra Payments

-If you can, make extra loan payments along with your normal monthly payments.
-For most loans, you’ll be able to choose to apply that extra payment to the principal balance only.
+If you can, make extra loan payments along with your regular monthly payments.
+For most loans, you can apply that extra payment to the principal balance.
 This will lower your balance and increase your equity faster.

 One simple way to make one full extra payment on your loan is by making biweekly payments on your mortgage instead of one monthly payment.
-Simply pay half your monthly payment every other week and at the end of the year, you’ll have made 13 payments instead of 12.
+Simply pay half your monthly payment every other week, and at the end of the year, you’ll have made the equivalent of 13 monthly payments instead of 12.

-Raising the market value of your home is one way to increase the equity you have in it.
-A few ways to increase the value in your home include:
+Increasing the market value of your home is one way to increase the equity you have in it.
+A few ways to increase the value of your home include:

 • Upgrading your kitchen or bathroom